I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/spbcx/nf-spbcx-spbrequestgetparameters.md

 <p>None.</p>

 ## -remarks
-<p><b>SpbRequestGetParameters</b> is similar to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff549969">WdfRequestGetParameters</a> method, but retrieves only SPB-specific information.
-Your SPB controller driver can call  <b>SpbRequestGetParameters</b> to retrieve SPB-specific information from I/O requests that it receives from the SPB framework extension (SpbCx).
-The SPB controller driver can call <b>WdfRequestGetParameters</b> to retrieve the generic request parameters from I/O requests that it receives.</p>

-<p>The following code example shows how to use <b>SpbRequestGetParameters</b> to retrieve the SPB-specific parameters from an I/O request.
-The  <i>spbRequest</i> variable contains an SPBREQUEST handle to the I/O request.</p>

-<p><b>SpbRequestGetParameters</b> is similar to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff549969">WdfRequestGetParameters</a> method, but retrieves only SPB-specific information.
+<p><b>SpbRequestGetParameters</b> is similar to the <a href="..\wdfrequest\nf-wdfrequest-wdfrequestgetparameters.md">WdfRequestGetParameters</a> method, but retrieves only SPB-specific information.
 Your SPB controller driver can call  <b>SpbRequestGetParameters</b> to retrieve SPB-specific information from I/O requests that it receives from the SPB framework extension (SpbCx).
 The SPB controller driver can call <b>WdfRequestGetParameters</b> to retrieve the generic request parameters from I/O requests that it receives.</p>

 <p>The following code example shows how to use <b>SpbRequestGetParameters</b> to retrieve the SPB-specific parameters from an I/O request.
 The  <i>spbRequest</i> variable contains an SPBREQUEST handle to the I/O request.</p>